tardis-sn/tardis-sn.github.io/content/summer_of_code/ideas.md

 Visualisation Module-
 https://tardis-sn.github.io/tardis/analyzing_tardis/visualization/index.html#tardis-widgets-graphical-user-interfaces

-**First Objective:** The line info and shell info widgets are already migrated to panel but they are not fully interactive on the documentation.
-Make them work as they work in the notebooks.
+**First Objective:** The shell info widget is already migrated to panel but it is not fully interactive on the documentation.
+Make it work as it works in the notebooks.

 **Expected Outcomes:**
 - All visualisation modules moved to Panel.